Research output per year

 For several years, I have co-directed the Integrating English project with Dr Andrea Macrae (Oxford Brookes University) and Professor Billy Clark (Northumbria University).
 We are interested in developing more integrated approaches to the subject at all levels of education.
 We run annual summer conferences for secondary practitioners, publish digests of research and teaching ideas to support English teachers, and act as the editorial board for Mesh, a journal for undergraduate students to showcase their work in integrated lang-lit studies.
 In 2017 we undertook and published research on the perception and awareness of post-16 curriculum reform amongst academics in university English departments (funded by a British Academy/Leverhulme small research grant).

-I currently supervise five doctoral researchers
+I currently supervise the following doctoral researchers

 Ahcene Adjeb: Literary education in Algeria